Best Anonymous & Secure Windows VPS Hosting in 2025 – Buy with Crypto, No KYC Needed

 Press Ctrl + X to close the file and make sure you save the changes.

 Your reverse proxy will require an SSL certificate to work.
-You can get a free SSL certificate through the use of certbot, which allows you to easily obtain a LetsEncrypt certificate:
+You can get a free SSL certificate through the use of certbot, which allows you to easily obtain an encrypted certificate:

 sudo apt install certbot